 Pitch, Hit and Run is Major League Baseball's national skills program for boys baseball and girls softball, ages 7-14, that gives kids the opportunity to showcase their pitching, hitting and base running abilities.
 Youngsters may advance through four levels of competition, beginning each year with local competitions in April and May and concluding with the national Finals in July at the MLB All-Star Game.
 Click here for more information.

-The Mariners and Holland America Line will team up in 2017 to bring the Mariners Get Well Tour to hospitals in the Northwest.
-Mariners players and the Mariner Moose will visit kids and adults at local children's hospitals and VA hospitals.
+The Seattle Mariners bring the Mariners Get Well Tour to hospitals in the Northwest.
+Mariners players, coaches and the Mariner Moose will visit kids and adults at local children's hospitals and VA hospitals.

 The Fred Hutch Award Luncheon

-In 2017, the Mariners hosted the tenth annual PLAY Campaign event at Safeco Field for kids from the Boys & Girls Clubs of King County.
+In 2019, the Mariners hosted the twelfth annual PLAY Campaign event at T-Mobile Park for kids from the Boys & Girls Clubs of King County.
 PLAY - which stands for Promoting a Lifetime of Activity for Youth - is a public awareness campaign developed by the Professional Baseball Athletic Trainers Society (PBATS) to combat child obesity.
-Mariners Athletic Trainers Rick Griffin and Rob Nodine joined Mariners players to encourage youth to be active, eat right, and sustain a healthy lifestyle.
+Mariners Athletic Trainers Rob Nodine and Matt Toth join Mariners players to encourage youth to be active, eat right, and sustain a healthy lifestyle.

 Seattle Children's Hospital Wishing Well

-Every fan donation to the Wishing Well at Safeco Field during the 2017 season benefits Pacific Northwest patients and families at Seattle Children's.
+Every fan donation to the Wishing Well at T-Mobile Park during the 2020 season benefits Pacific Northwest patients and families at Seattle Children's.

 Cystic Fibrosis Mariners Care Golf Tournament

-On June 26, 2017, the Seattle Mariners hosted the 32nd annual Cystic Fibrosis Mariners Care Golf Tournament at Broadmoor Golf Club to help find a cure for cystic fibrosis, a fatal disease afflicting children and young adults.
-The event, held annually since 1986, has raised over $5.9 million for the Cystic Fibrosis Foundation.
+On July 27, 2020, the Seattle Mariners host the 35th annual Cystic Fibrosis Mariners Care Golf Tournament at Broadmoor Golf Club to help find a cure for cystic fibrosis, a fatal disease afflicting children and young adults.
+The event, held annually since 1986, has raised over $6.3 million for the Cystic Fibrosis Foundation.

-The Seattle Mariners and 97.3 KIRO FM are proud sponsors of Fight Hunger Night on June 24, 2017.
+The Seattle Mariners and 97.3 KIRO FM are proud sponsors of Fight Hunger Night on June 1, 2019.
 Prior to the game, fans were asked to donate non-perishable food items to benefit Northwest Harvest.
-Fans generously contributed $3,000, which provided approximately 13,600 meals to families in need.
+In 2018, fans generously contributed $3,000, which provided approximately 13,600 meals to families in need.

-For every save made by a Mariners Pitcher at Safeco Field, BECU will donate $1,000 to Junior Achievement of Washington.
-The 2016 donation was $23,000.
+For every save made by a Mariners Pitcher at T-Mobile Park, BECU will donate $1,000 to Junior Achievement of Washington.
+The 2019 donation was $34,000.

 Alaska Airlines Home Runs for Education

-For every home run hit by a Mariners player, Alaska Airlines will donate 10,000 airline miles to the United Negro College Fund-Seattle Chapter to help a worthy student succeed in education.
-"A mind is a terrible thing to waste...but a WONDERFUL thing to invest in!"
+For every home run hit by a Mariners player, Alaska Airlines will donate airline miles to the United Negro College Fund Seattle serving Washington, Oregon, Idaho, and Alaska.
+In 2019, 1,000,000 miles, valued at $27,500 were donated to help a worthy student succeed in education.

 Hits for the Hutch

 The Fred Hutchinson Cancer Research Center partnered with Mariners Care to bring the Hits for the Hutch program.
-In 2017, Mariners Care will make a mutually agreeable charitable donation to the Fred Hutchinson Cancer Research Center for each hit recorded by a Mariners player during Mariners home games.
+In 2018, Mariners Care made a mutually agreeable charitable donation to the Fred Hutchinson Cancer Research Center for each hit recorded by a Mariners player during Mariners home games. $30,000 was donated in 2018.

 PACCAR RBI for Literacy